-The new Neon rides smoother and quieter than before.
+The current-generation Neon rides smoother and quieter than the earlier version of the car.
 There's less wind noise, less engine noise, less road noise and less vibration.
-The Neon seems quieter and more refined than Chevy's Cavalier.
+This latest Neon seems quieter and more refined than Chevy's Cavalier.

-Neon's redesigned single overhead-cam 2.0-liter engine feels more powerful than its predecessor.
-A new air induction system broadens the torque curve, which makes the car feel more powerful around town.
-A new exhaust manifold, cylinder head cover and timing belt cover, and attention to a myriad of details reduce noise.
+Neon's single-overhead-cam 2.0-liter engine feels powerful.
+Last year, a new air induction system broadened the torque curve, which made the engine feel more eager around town.
+Neon's exhaust manifold, cylinder head cover and timing belt cover are all designed for reduced noise.

-The brake pedal feels firmer.
-The brake system was redesigned for improved pedal feel.
-The thickness of the front brake rotors was increased and low-metallic linings were used to keep them from squealing.
-We recommend the optional four-wheel disc brakes with antilock brakes ($595).
-Whether slippery or dry, the antilock brake system helps drivers to maintain steering control in panic braking situations.
-Disc brakes are (in theory) less likely to fade out on mountain roads than the standard rear drum brakes.
+The brake system was also overhauled in 2000, and the pedal feel in Neons built since then is greatly improved.
+At the same time, the thickness of the front brake rotors was increased, and low-metallic linings were introduced to minimize squealing.
+We recommend the optional four-wheel disc brakes with ABS ($595 on base, SE, and ES; standard on R/T and ACR).
+On slippery roads or dry, the antilock brake system helps drivers to maintain steering control in panic braking situations.
+Disc brakes are (in theory) less likely to fade out on mountain roads than are the standard rear drum brakes.
 The ABS option also includes traction control, which helps the driver maintain control when accelerating on slippery surfaces.

-The Neon rides nicely, handles well and is more stable than the old Neon.
-It's quite stable at high speeds.
+The Neon rides nicely, handles well and is satisfyingly stable at high speed.
 It soaks up road vibrations well and offers good acceleration and very capable handling.

-The R/S model is more fun to drive.
-Handling response is much crisper and the engine is more responsive.
+The R/T model is more fun to drive.
+Handling response is much crisper, and the engine is more responsive.
 Ride quality is acceptable.
 The steering is quicker with a 16:1 steering box replacing the standard 18:1 ratio.
-Increased horsepower was achieved without sacrificing fuel economy.
+And the R/T's increased horsepower is achieved without sacrificing fuel economy.